 Terrorists are not ghosts and they will not go away even if reasonably intelligent people misuse their brains to pretend they are not there.

-Editor’s note: In the photo above, NYPD arrive in Manhattan’s Chelsea neighborhood in response to bomb explosions detonated by a terrorist suspect on September 17, 2016.
-(Photo credit: Andres Kudacki / AP)
+Editor’s note: In the photo above are NYPD and FBI officers in Manhattan’s Chelsea neighborhood in response to bomb explosions detonated by a terrorist suspect on September 17, 2016.
+(Photo credit: Stephanie Keith/Getty Images)